Tommy Biddle, the highest-rated arena polo player in the world, will be competing in this tournament.

 The Townsend Cup has been referred to as “The World Series” of arena polo and it represents the highest-level of international arena polo in a competitive format.
 The Hurlingham Polo Association is bringing the English Team to Indio, CA to compete against the United States Polo Association’s U.S. Team.

-Empire Polo Club is honored to host the USPA Townsend Cup on January 12th, 2013 and to be part of such an historic event.
-To continue the promotion and growth of arena polo here in the desert and in the United States, Empire Polo Club invites the public to join us in welcoming England to our county and to show support both teams as they compete for the title.
+Empire Polo Club is honored to host the USPA Townsend Cup, for the third time, on March 14th, 2015 and to be part of such an historic event.
+To continue the promotion and growth of arena polo here in the desert and in the United States, Empire Polo Club invites the public to join us in welcoming England to our county and to show support for both teams as they compete for the title.

 About Empire Polo Club

 Established in 1987, Empire Polo Club is one of the largest polo clubs on the west coast with 12 polo fields and an indoor arena and a polo school.
-Polo is played Wednesday through Sunday, November through March 31st, 2013 with featured matches on Friday evenings and Sunday afternoons.
+Polo is played Wednesday through Sunday, December through March.
+Featured matches are held on the second Friday of each month and every Sunday afternoon during the season.

 For more information about the USPA Townsend Cup or for information about our season schedule, spectators can visit our website at www.EmpirePolo.com or visit our facebook page www.facebook.com/EmpirePolo.